devaroop/help/en_US/index.md

 * Below that are several charts that show the status of your asset accounts, budgets, categories and expense accounts respectively.
 Optionally, a chart showing your revenue accounts can be enabled as well.
 * Finally on the right, you will find the last 10 transactions of each asset account.

-Read more about PaisaWorks in [the official documentation](https://firefly-iii.readthedocs.io/en/latest/).